 Tabs that have been put in sleep mode this way stay in the mode even if the browser is closed and opened again.
 This can have a positive effect on the Chrome browser's start-up time as less websites need to be loaded.

-The extension is currently marked as beta, which means that it may be unstable on some systems.
-The developer notes that users may experience issues with the extension, like losing form data on tabs that go into sleep mode or music or video playback being interrupted when it is coming from a tab in the background. (via Addictive Tips)
+The developer notes that users may experience issues with the extension, like losing form data on tabs that go into sleep mode or music or video playback being interrupted when it is coming from a tab in the background.

 TabMemFree currently offers no whitelisting of websites or tabs that you do not want to unload after some time of inactivity.
-It is likely that the feature gets added in a future version of the extension.
+One way that you have to go around this is to pin tabs as the extension won't unload any tabs pinned in the Chrome browser.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.